jbloomlab/jbloomlab.github.io/posts/2024-11-20_escapecalc_update.md

 The current calculator shows data from a wonderful set of deep mutational scanning studies by the lab of Yunlong Cao (eg, [Cao et al (2023)](https://www.nature.com/articles/s41586-022-05644-7), [Yisimaya et al (2024)](https://www.nature.com/articles/s41586-023-06753-7), and [Jian et al (2024)](https://www.nature.com/articles/s41586-024-08315-x)).
 The current update adds the deep mutational scanning data from the last of these papers ([Jian et al (2024)](https://www.nature.com/articles/s41586-024-08315-x)), which incorporates antibodies from people with XBB or JN.1 lineage infections.

-If you use the calculator to compare the sites of escape in the KP.3 variant from the current set of antibodies versus the original RBD from antibodies elicited by the ancestral vaccine, it is remarkable how much the antigenicity (key sites of escape) in the RBD hvae changed over the last four years:
+If you use the calculator to compare the sites of escape in the KP.3 variant from the current set of antibodies versus the original RBD from antibodies elicited by the ancestral vaccine, it is remarkable how much the antigenicity (key sites of escape) in the RBD have changed over the last four years:

 ![change_in_key_sites](/assets/research/2024-11-10_escapecalc_update/change_in_key_sites.jpg)

-Note that unlike the logo plots in the [Cao lab papers](https://www.nature.com/articles/s41586-024-08315-x), the escap calculator is **not** weighted by how mutations affect ACE2 binding or their amino-acid accessibility given the genetic code.
+Note that unlike the logo plots in the [Cao lab papers](https://www.nature.com/articles/s41586-024-08315-x), the escape calculator is **not** weighted by how mutations affect ACE2 binding or their amino-acid accessibility given the genetic code.
 So the calculator is designed to quantify the antigenic effect if a site is mutated, not predict how likely it is to mutate.

 The strongest sites of escape from binding by neutralizing antibodies targeting the RBD are shown in the plot below, and fall in three different epitopes in the Cao lab nomenclature: